UKEODHP/eodhp-system-tests/README.md

 `cat devtestsuite.json | kubectl testkube create testsuite`

-all tests in the above scripts should be created before running the testsuite script, please refer to "Creating Test" section.
+all tests in the above scripts should be created before running the testsuite script, please refer to [link](#creating-test) section.

 ## Run testsuite